 One of the best tips for writing Google ads is to empathize with your audience.
 Put yourself in their shoes.
 What pain points do they have?
 How does your product solve them?
 How much is pricing a factor?

-Understanding what goes through their mind is necessary for creating the best ads, especially on the Search Network.
+Understanding what goes through their mind is necessary for creating the best ads, especially on the Google Search Network.
 Once you dissect your target audience, you can apply that knowledge to your product to create an ad that puts a spotlight on your business.
 Include a strong value proposition that differentiates you from the competition and touches on the customer’s wants and needs.

-It’s important to know your audience.
-It’s also important to know your competitors.
-Once you’ve found some worthwhile keywords in the Keyword Planner, type them into Google and see examples from ads that currently pop up.
+When you’ve found some worthwhile keywords in the Keyword Planner, type them into Google and see examples from ads that currently pop up.

 If they’re winning ad space that you want, you must learn how to beat them.
 If their content is lacking, you can beat their ad rank with quality ad copy and win the bidding auction with a smaller budget.
 If they have a great ad, consider whether you can take it one step further.

-If the competition is too high for your small business, you can always target keywords that offer more opportunities.
+One of the tips for writing ads for Google is if the competition is too high for your small business, you can always target keywords that offer more opportunities.

 Look at Google display ad examples to see what works.
 Use them to identify trends and successes that you can apply to your ads.
 You can look outside of your industry to get ideas that your competitors haven’t thought of, putting you ahead of the pack.